UBC-Geography/computing-resources/unix-shells-and-clis/README.md

 with an extraordinary amount of functionality.
 It's commonly used to convert, resize, and optimize images files in various formats.

-If you are using Windows, you find an installer [here](https://imagemagick.org/script/download.php#windows), which will enable you to use ImageMagick from your your preferred shell.
-Mac OS and Linux users can install ImageMagick from the conda-forge repository using `conda` or `mamba`, using one of the following commands:
+If you are using Windows, you can find an installer [here](https://imagemagick.org/script/download.php#windows), which will enable you to use ImageMagick from your preferred shell.
+Mac OS and Linux users can install ImageMagick from the conda-forge repository using `conda` or `mamba` with one of the following commands:

 ::: {.panel-tabset}